Why Do I Still Have a Utility Bill With Solar Panels?

 Why Your Utility Bill Still Exists After Going Solar

-Net Metering Credits Explained: The Seasonal Balance
+Net Metering Credits Explained: Seasonal Banking and Why Bills Vary

 Most solar owners are on a "True-Up" or "Annual Settlement" cycle.
 Your monthly bill might show $0 for the energy itself, but it’s actually just tracking a running balance of your solar export vs. consumption.